CNSC Conflict of Interest Policy

 2. review, in a timely manner, submitted declarations of outside activities, assets or liabilities, requesting further information for the review as needed and communicating the findings to the employees submitting these declarations

-3. ensure that employees have access to advice and assistance on the reporting of conflicts of interests, when they are unsure if they are in a conflict of interest or when they are considering undertaking any political activity
+3. ensure that employees have access to advice and assistance on the reporting of conflicts of interests or duties when they are unsure if they are in a conflict situation or when they are considering undertaking any political activity

-5. ensure that any conflict arising between the private interests and the official duties of an employee is resolved in favor of the public interest, by considering the nature and risk of the conflict of interest in relation to the feasibility and practicality of the measures required to resolve the conflict, and communicating the decision and the reasons for the decision to the employee (a declaration of a possible conflict of interest to the Ethics Officer may often be sufficient, but additional requirements may be necessary)
+5. ensure that any conflict arising between the private interests and the official duties of an employee is resolved in favour of the public interest by considering the nature and risk of the conflict of interest in relation to the feasibility and practicality of the measures required to resolve the conflict, and communicating the decision and the reasons for the decision to the employee (a declaration of a possible conflict of interest to the Senior Ethics Advisor may often be sufficient, but additional requirements may be necessary)

 6. ensure that benefits provided or offered to the CNSC by outside entities or individuals with whom the CNSC has past, present or potential official dealings are managed appropriately and that any resulting organizational conflict of interest is resolved in the public interest